Data, Analytics and Statistics Instruction

 by Dr. Robert L. Andrews, Department of Supply Chain Management and Analytics, Virginia Commonwealth University, track co-chair for the DSI DASI SIG.

-The most recent sets of DASI sessions were at the virtual 2020 and 2021 DSI conferences, 2019 in New Orleans, Louisiana, 2018 SEDSI meeting in Wilmington, North Carolina, the 2017 DSI meeting in Washington, DC, the 2017 SEDSI meeting in Charleston, South Carolina, the 2016 DSI meeting in Austin, Texas and the 2016 sessions at SEDSI in Williamsburg, Virginia.
+The most recent sets of DASI sessions were at the2022 and 2023 DSI conferences, the virtual 2020 and 2021 DSI conferences, 2019 in New Orleans, Louisiana, 2018 SEDSI meeting in Wilmington, North Carolina, the 2017 DSI meeting in Washington, DC, the 2017 SEDSI meeting in Charleston, South Carolina, the 2016 DSI meeting in Austin, Texas and the 2016 sessions at SEDSI in Williamsburg, Virginia.
 Note that the DASI sessions are invited sessions and do not rely on creating sessions from items submitted through the respective conference management systems.
-The next set of DASI sessions will be held at the 2022 DSI conference in Houston, Texas.
+The next set of DASI sessions will be held at the 2023 DSI conference in Atlanta, Georgia.
+(NOTE: If you are interested in presenting in the DASI Track at the DSI Annual Conference, please contact Dr. Robert Andrews before the abstract submission deadline.

 The Data, Analytics and Statistics Instruction SIG prior to 2016 used the name Making Statistics More Effective in Schools of Business, MSMESB.
 MSMESB had a prior history before becoming a part of the Decision Sciences Institute.